daneden/daneden.me/styleguide/index.md

 At the time of writing ({{ site.time | pretty }}), body copy and titles are set in Leitura News, and other headings & captions are set in Franklin Gothic.

-{% picture "This is a left aligned image and caption, set in Franklin Gothic."
-2015/01/books-square.jpg class="alignleft" %}
+{% image alignleft 2015/01/books-square.jpg "This is a left aligned image and caption, set in Franklin Gothic." %}

 ## Heading Level Two